What Is Kanna? Benefits, Origins, Quality Differences & How to Choose the Best Kanna Supplement

 Notable Studies

-Comprehensive review of Sceletium tortuosum chemistry, traditional use, and modern research.
-Discussed mechanisms including serotonin reuptake inhibition and PDE4 inhibition.
+• Brendler et al., 2021 (Frontiers in Pharmacology) — Comprehensive review of Sceletium tortuosum chemistry, traditional use, and modern research.

 Limitations